amberframework/docs/recipes/debugging/vs-code-debug.md

 ### 2. Avoid breakpoints inside blocks

-Currently crystal lacks of some debugging info, making blocks hard to debug, so if you try to put a breakpoint inside a block, it would be almost ignored.
+Currently crystal lacks of some debugging info, making blocks hard to debug, so if you try to put a breakpoint inside a block, it will be ignored.

 Alternatively, you can try `pp` to pretty print objects.